 - Coaching.
 Coaching is an important skill for HR managers to help with the development of managers and their direct reports.

-In smaller organizations, HR managers might take on a more generalist role covering a wide range of functions, but, in larger organizations, it’s possible to work up to manage a team of specialists e.g. talent acquisition or benefits manager.
+In smaller organizations, HR managers might take on a more generalist role covering a wide range of functions.
+In larger organizations, it’s possible to work up to manage a team of specialists e.g. talent acquisition or benefits manager.

 Senior HR Job Titles